emerge-ehri/r4-hackathon/README.md

     * The main event!
 We will have separate Zoom rooms (either breakout rooms or separate Zoom sessions) where groups may join to collaboratively work on a task.
 Attendees can feel free to switch rooms during the hackathon.
   * 1 hour - report out
     * Report out from each of the groups on progress made, challenges encountered, and next steps

+## Purpose of the Hackathon

+Taking from [Wikipedia](https://en.wikipedia.org/wiki/Hackathon), with emphasis added and links removed.

+> "The goal of a hackathon is to **create functioning software** or hardware by the end of the event.
+Hackathons tend to have a **specific focus**, which can include the programming language used, the operating system, an application, an **API**, or the subject and the demographic group of the programmers.
+In other cases, **there is no restriction on the type of software being created**."
+[1]

+The purpose of the eMERGE 4 Hackathon is to integrate with R4 via the REDCap API, using any programming language and approach.
+Our hope is to give sites dedicated time to work on creating solutions, identifying groups who could possibly create a commonly shared code base, or at least develop a shared solution even if sites require implementations in different programming languages.

+## Who should attend?

+While the purpose of a hackathons is to "create functioning software", that does not mean only programmers should attend.
+Hackathons benefit from the input of domain experts, stakeholders, usability experts, and more.
+Anyone within eMERGE 4 who is interested in a particular topic/use case is encouraged to participate.